FoveaTer: Foveated Transformer for Image Classification: Related work

-\textbf{Various computational models} have been proposed for rapid categorization in terms of low-level properties such as spatial envelopes~\cite{Oliva_2001} texture summary statistics~\cite{Rosenholtz_2012}.
-Saliency-based models~\cite{Koch_1987, Koch_1998, Itti_2000} traditionally tried to model eye movements by identifying bottom-up properties in the image that will capture attention.
-Torralba et.al~\cite{Torralba_2006} showed how saliency could be combined with contextual information to guide eye movements.
-Freeman and Simoncelli proposed a biologically-inspired foveated architecture~\cite{Metamers_2011}, an average-pooling based model used to approximate various stages of visual processing and the size of the receptive field used for average-pooling increased with distance from the point of fixation.
-That model was integrated with a deformable parts model to build a foveated object detector ~\cite{Akbas_2017}.
+\textbf{Computational models of categorization and eye movements} have been proposed for rapid categorization in terms of low-level properties such as spatial envelopes~\citep{Oliva_2001} and texture summary statistics~\citep{Rosenholtz_2012}.
+Saliency-based models~\citep{Koch_1987, Koch_1998, Itti_2000} traditionally tried to model eye movements by identifying bottom-up properties in the image that will capture attention. \citet{Torralba_2006} showed how saliency could be combined with contextual information to guide eye movements.
+Low-resolution periphery and high-resolution central fields are integrated with saliency to predict human-like eye movements~\citep {wloka_2018}.
+Data-driven scan path prediction models~\citep{Kmmerer2022DeepGazeIM} train on image content and human fixations to predict the fixations under a free viewing but do not consider decision accuracy in specific tasks after multiple fixations.
+Goal-directed attention control~\citep{Zelinsky2021PredictingGA} showed the dependency of search patterns on target features and scene context. \citet{Akbas_2017} implemented a biologically-inspired foveated architecture~\citep{Metamers_2011} with a deformable parts model to build a foveated object detector on PASCAL dataset~\citep{Everingham2014ThePV}, whose accuracy was close to a full-resolution model but using a fraction of the computations.
+Spatial transformer networks~\citep{ST_2015}, an older technique different from the proposed Vision Transfomers, were used on CIFAR-10 dataset~\citep{Krizhevsky2009LearningML}, with foveation to improve object localization using foveated convolutions~\citep{Harris_2019} and achieve better eccentricity performance~\citep{Dabane_2021} on MNIST dataset~\citep{LeCun1998GradientbasedLA}.